By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 If your rabbit stops pooping suddenly and hasn’t pooped for around 24 hours, it means the processing of food has completely stopped, and it’s a life-threatening condition and should be treated by your vet immediately.

 Rabbit droppings are usually round and firm, but sometimes they can become stringy or mucus-covered.
-Stringy rabbit poo looks like a strand of spaghetti, and it can be difficult to clean up.
-This type of poo is often called cecotropes or “night feces” because rabbits produce them at night.
+Stringy rabbit poo looks like a strand of spaghetti, and it can be challenging to clean up.
+Whilst this isn’t typically something you will need to go to the veterinarian for, it is a sign that your rabbit needs monitoring and access to more fresh greens and hay.

 Eating carpet or fabrics: This is the most common we’ve seen for indoor rabbits.
 If your rabbit gets bored or wants to leave a room, it will often dig and bite the flooring, which in some cases is a carpet.
 This can lead to stringy feces.